 Step 3 – Cooling and post-processing the SLS 3D parts

 - Finally, the completed parts are removed from the powder bed and the loose powder is cleaned off.
 Further post processing methods can be performed (dying, bead blasting, vapour polishing, media tumbling) to get a better surface finish or improve the part’s properties

 Materials for SLS 3D Printing

-- Flexible materials: such as Flex Whitish TPU/TPE
+- Flexible materials: Flex TPU

-Nylon PA12 is one of the most popular 3D printing materials.
+Nylon PA 12 is one of the most popular 3D printing materials.
 This plastic material has good mechanical properties such as toughness, tensile strength and impact strength, making it a reference material for SLS technology.